 Download it from the Microsoft TechNet Gallery the PowerShell Gallery and GitHub.
 Today I’ve released an update to my Hyper-V Backup Utility PowerShell script.
 Version 4.1 adds zip file creation and the ability to keep a history of Virtual Machine backups.
 These new features are included along with the ability to backup Virtual Machines using the built-in Hyper-V export function, meaning that the VMs do not need to be shutdown.
 However if the Hyper-V host lacks the permissions necessary to perform the export, it can be configured to shutdown the Virtual Machines and backup through a file-based copy operation.

 Flexible Hyper-V Backup Utility Hyper-V Backup Utility can also be downloaded from: The Microsoft PowerShell Gallery GitHub A demonstration video is available on my YouTube channel.
 Please consider supporting my work: Sign up using Patreon.
 Support with a one-time payment using PayPal.
-If you’d like to get in touch with me please leave a comment, send me a tweet or DM, or send me a message via my contact form.
+If you’d like to contact me, please leave a comment, send me a tweet or DM, or you can join my Discord server. -Mike

 UPDATE: This post is old and intended as a walk through on how my original script was put together for those wishing to learn PowerShell.
 For the finished, up-to-date script please check out this post and you can download the script from my TechNet profile.
 I previously posted a quick and dirty Hyper-V backup script that was very basic but did the job required at the time.
 I always wanted to revisit it and improve it.